 Gone are the days of watermelons and sweet corn, the fruits and veggies of this season are apples, pumpkins, and every squash in between.
 There’s just something magical about a cool, sunny day spent strolling through an orchard or picking the perfect pumpkin.
 Good thing there are several ways to enjoy this autumn pastime in Greater St. Cloud.

-Stroll the apple trees and visit the gift shop at Hidden Cove Orchard.
-Pick a pumpkin from the patch and take a spin on the horse-drawn wagon at Fairhaven Farm.
+Harvest your own apples and browse the shop for fun fall treats at Fairhaven Farm.
 Grab some gourds and feed the friendly furry farm folks at Collegeville Orchards.
+Navigate the maze and bounce on the giant inflatable pillow at A & G Produce.
 Find all this fall fun and more at a local orchard or pumpkin patch!

 Color Watch from Every Angle